Former NASCAR driver and 6 others dead after private jet crashes in North Carolina

 By Devon M. Sayers, Pete Muntean, Dianne Gallagher, CNN

-Statesville, NC (CNN) — Seven people have died after a small private jet crashed shortly after takeoff in Statesville, North Carolina, the North Carolina State Highway patrol said.
+Statesville, North Carolina (CNN) — The National Transportation Safety Board is investigating after seven people – including former NASCAR driver Greg Biffle – died when a small private jet crashed shortly after takeoff in Statesville, North Carolina, this week, investigators said Saturday.

-Former NASCAR driver Greg Biffle, his wife Cristina, and two children, Ryder and Emma, were among those killed, according to a statement from family members.
+Biffle, his wife Cristina, and two children, Ryder and Emma, were among those killed in Thursday’s crash, according to a statement from family members.

 “This tragedy has left all of our families heartbroken beyond words,” the families of those killed said in a joint statement.
 Adding that “each of them meant everything to us, and their absence leaves an immeasurable void in our lives,” the families also asked for privacy.